plasticuproject/blog/content/posts/Office-Write-Up.md

 ![](/blog/images/office/pics/user/20.png)

-It appears to load and print out all of the chat messages we just read, from a **Text File**.
-So the web server is loading the contents of a local file using the **?file=** parameter.
+It appears to load and print out all of the chat messages we just read from a **Text File**.
+The web server is loading the contents of a local file using the **?file=** parameter.
 This looks like a great place to try a [Directory Traversal](https://www.acunetix.com/websitesecurity/directory-traversal/) exploit.
 Maybe we can get the server to print out the contents of a useful file.
 ![](/blog/images/office/pics/user/21.png)

 Let's run **wfuzz** with the **LFI-Jhaddix.txt** wordlist found in the [SecLists Github Repository](https://github.com/danielmiessler/SecLists), trying each phrase as a filename in the URL parameter and see if we can find any useful files on the machine.